Moffein/Starstorm2Unofficial/Starstorm 2/Starstorm2Release/README.md

 `0.16.8`

 - Nemmando
-	- Fixed Nemmando taking fall damage during his movement skills.
+	- Fixed fall damage during Decisive Strike when using it online.
-		- Decisive Strike
-		- Decisive Strike Scepter
-		- Roll (TODO)
 	- Added Client-Side options (can be changed in-game with RiskOfOptions)
 		- Decisive Strike dash scales with move speed.
-(TODO)
 			- Default: True
 		- Distant Gash always full-charges without having to hold the button.
-(TODO)
 			- Default: False

 `0.16.7`